-Old & New School
+Old School and New School Parenting:

 We were all probably raised in the Old School method of parenting, which worked pretty well for most of us.
 The Old School approach, a power and control approach, is not bad or wrong.
 It’s been around forever, and will be around as long as there are parents.
 But when it doesn’t work well with strong-willed or angry children, parents need some new ideas.